Second MacDonald ministry: Social policy

-The government faced practical enforcement difficulties with its legislation, such as the Coal Mines Act 1930 (20 & 21 Geo.
+Various reforms were carried out during the Labour government's time in office such as the Coal Mines Act 1930 (20 & 21 Geo.
 5. c.
 34), which provided for a 71/2-hour daily shift in mines.
 Owners were guaranteed minimum coal prices through compulsory production quotas among collieries, thus doing away with cut-throat competition.
 This solution was introduced to prevent a fall in miners' wages.
 The act introduced a philanthropic cartel replacing the coal merchants' oligopoly to allocate production quotas by control of a central council, while a Mines Reorganisation Commission was established to encourage efficiency through amalgamations.
-Many mine owners variously offended these provisions due to Labour's lack of enforcement powers.
+Many mine owners defied these provisions due to Labour's lack of enforcement powers.

 The Land Utilisation Bill of 1931 would have given ministers sweeping powers to purchase land nationwide (to be run by local authorities and other such bodies).
 It was mauled by the House of Lords and had no backing from the Treasury so reduced to limited powers to improve agricultural productivity and provide and subsidise smallholdings to the unemployed and agricultural workers, as the Agricultural Land (Utilisation) Act 1931 (21 & 22 Geo.
 5. c.
 41).
 Other legislation introduced include the Agricultural Marketing Act 1931 (21 & 22 Geo.
 5. c.
 42) (which established a board to fix prices for produce), Greenwood's Housing Act 1930 (20 & 21 Geo.
 5. c.
 39) (which provided subsidies for slum clearance) and the London Transport Bill 1931 — this was passed by a subsequent National government as the London Passenger Transport Act 1933 (23 & 24 Geo.
 5. c.
 14).
 The Housing Act 1930 resulted in the demolition of 245,000 slums by 1939, and the construction of 700,000 new homes.
 The Housing Act 1930 also allowed local authorities to set up differential rent schemes, with rents related to the incomes of the tenants concerned.

 Immediate measures carried out by the government upon taking office included the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
 5. c.
 7) authorising grants up to £25 million and a further £25 million in guarantees for public works schemes designed to reduce unemployment, the parallel Colonial Development Act 1929 (20 & 21 Geo.
 5. c.
 5) authorising grants up to £1 million a year for schemes in the colonies, a measure continuing at the existing levels the subsidies under the Housing Acts, which the Conservatives had threatened to reduce, and a removal of the appointed Guardians whom the Conservatives had put in office in place of the elected Boards in Bedwellty, Chester-le-Street, and Westham.